williamboehringer/job-app/README.md

 # 🚀 How to run?

 ### * Install Python3, wich you can download trough the link https://www.python.org/downloads/.
-### * Install in an python env the dependencies needed for the project that are listed in the 'requirements.txt' file.
+### * Install in an python venv the dependencies needed for the project that are listed in the 'requirements.txt' file.
 ### * With the venv activated, open a terminal where the manage.py file is located and run the command 'python manage.py runserver' and access the page trough the port localhost:8000/.

 <br>